 The draft for the sequel was turned in on September 10th, 2001, the day right before the terror attacks took place in New York City.
 After the terror attacks happened, both Eric, star Tom Hanks, and director Robert Zemeckis all agreed that the sequel had no business being made.

-Eric also stated that the audience would gain more insight into Gump’s son and that Gump’s love interest in the first movie, Jenny, had died of AIDS.
+Eric also stated that the audience would gain more insight into Gump’s son and his love interest, Jenny from the original.
+Forrest pronounced his love for Jenny throughout the movie, leaving many film fans to question what Jenny died from in Forrest Gump.
+Finally answered by writer Eric Roth we know the cause of Jenny’s death was AIDS.
 “It was gonna start with his little boy having AIDS… And people wouldn’t go to class with him in Florida.
 We had a funny sequence where they were [desegregating] busing in Florida at the same time, so people were angry about either the busing, or [their] kids having to go to school with the kid who had AIDS.
 So there was a big conflict.”

 “He meets on a bus a Native American woman and finds his calling, as a bingo caller on a reservation.
 And the big event in that, which you could see was diminished only in tragedy, I guess because it’s the same tragedy, but every day he’d go wait for his Native American partner.
 She taught nursery school at a government building in Oklahoma City.
 And he was sitting on the bench waiting for her to have lunch and all of a sudden the building behind him blows up… So when 9/11 occurred… everything felt meaningless.”

-We’re not sure if this sequel will ever be released, or if it will ever be repurposed and drafted again with a whole new plot, but we understand why they decided not to release this sequel at the time.
+We’re not sure if a Forrest Gump sequel will ever be released, or if it will ever be repurposed and drafted again with a whole new plot, but we understand why they decided not to release this sequel at the time.
 It would have been much too soon.

 At least we have the original!

 Be sure to SHARE this article if you loved the 1994 Forrest Gump!